DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding: Experiments and Results

 \subsubsection{Evaluation Metrics}

-Accuracy is employed to evaluate the performance on five MI datasets.
-Accuracy is the overall proportion of correctly classified trials, regardless of class:

-where \textit{TP} is the number of correctly classified positive trials, \textit{TN} the number of correctly classified negative trials, \textit{FP} the number of negative trials misclassified as positive, and \textit{FN} the number of positive trials misclassified as negative.

-To evaluate the classification performance on class-imbalanced seizure datasets, three additional metrics are included. \begin{itemize} \item Area under the receiver operating characteristic curve (AUC) is a threshold-independent metric that reflects the model’s ability to distinguish between seizure and non-seizure trials across varying decision thresholds. \item F1 Score is the harmonic mean of precision and recall, indicating the balance between false positives and false negatives:
+Accuracy is employed to evaluate the performance on MI and SSVEP.
+To evaluate the classification performance on class-imbalanced seizure datasets, three additional metrics, area under the receiver operating characteristic curve (AUC), weighted F$1$ score and balanced classification accuracy (BCA), are included in seizure detection.

-\item Balanced classification accuracy (BCA) is the average of sensitivity and specificity, which accounts for class imbalance: